mvs-develop/dev.bitshares.works/docs/development/use_cases/uc_merchant.rst

 *****************

-**Merchants** make use of the currency-denomintated assets of a Graphene network (e.g. BitShares).
+**Merchants** make use of the currency-denomintated assets of a Graphene network (e.g. DNA).
 Similar to traditional payment solutions they let their customers pay using bitUSD, bitEUR, or any other *stable* blockchain asset.

 .. contents:: Table of Contents